WANTAGH CHAMBER OF COMMERCE BY- LAWS

 Section 1: The government of the Chamber, the direction of its work and control of its property shall be vested in the Board of Directors.

-Section 2: The Board of Directors shall consist of the duly elected officers, the immediate past president and not less than two ant more than six at large directors or trustees who have been elected from the membership.
+Section 2: The Board of Directors shall consist of the duly elected officers, the immediate past president and not less than two ant more than eight at large directors or trustees who have been elected from the membership.

 Section 3: Officers: The officers shall consist of a President, First Vice President, Second Vice President, Recording Secretary, Corresponding Secretary and Financial Secretary.